-- Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly (level 2); and - · Inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).
+- Quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1); - Inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly (level 2); and - Inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).

 The Fund values its investments in accordance with the accounting policies set out in Note 2 to the financial statements.
-For the majority of its investments, the Fund relies on information provided by independent pricing services for the valuation of its investments.

 a.
-Valuation using level 1 inputs
+Valuations using level 1 inputs

-The fair value of financial instruments traded in active markets (such as publicly traded derivatives and listed equity securities) are based on quoted market prices at the close of trading at the end of the reporting period without any deduction for estimated future selling costs.
+The fair value of financial instruments traded in active markets (such as publicly traded derivatives) are based on quoted market prices at the close of trading at the end of the reporting period without any deduction for estimated future selling costs.

-The quoted market price used for financial assets held by the Fund is the current bid price; the quoted market price for financial liabilities is the current asking price.
+The quoted market price used for financial assets held by the Fund is the current bid price, the quoted market price for financial liabilities is the current asking price.
 When the Fund holds derivatives with offsetting market risks, it uses mid-market prices as a basis for establishing fair values for the offsetting risk positions and applies this bid or asking price to the net open position, as appropriate.